naylence/naylence-examples-python/examples/distributed/hello/README.md

 > ⚠️ **Security note:** This example does **not** feature any security mechanisms.
 It is kept intentionally minimal for learning purposes.
 Later examples in this repository will introduce secure configurations.

 ---
+> **For curious souls:** Naylence ships with FastAPI/Uvicorn under the hood but you’ll never need to see or configure it.
+All transport, routing, and addressing are handled by the fabric itself.
+No boilerplate servers, no route wiring, just `make start` and go.
+---

 ## Components